Derwen, Inc., and its affiliated companies, Websites, applications

 - honor opt-out/unsubscribe requests quickly

-- allow clients to unsubscribe by using the link at the bottom of each email
+- allow clientele to unsubscribe by using the link at the bottom of each email

 If at any time you would like to unsubscribe from receiving future emails, you can contact us by following the instructions at the bottom of each message and we will promptly remove you from ALL correspondence.

-For more details, please refer to our Do Not Track policy document.
+For more details, please refer to our GPC Support Resource document.